annasvst/https---github.com-frontend-from-0-group110523-files/Lesson35/recipe-app/Info.md

 # Controlled Components
 A controlled component in React is a *form element* (like input, textarea, or select) that is **controlled by the state of a React component**.
 This means that the value of the form element is stored in the component's state and is updated using state updates. *The component's state becomes the single source of truth for the input's value*, making it easy to manage and manipulate the form data.
-For the example, see the LoginForm component in the `/my-app/src/components` directory.

 To create a controlled component, you follow these steps: